IBM/maximo-labs/MkDocs/monitor_autoai_8.4/docs/setup_local_environment.md

 8. Hit refresh and navigate to your Asset Type and date folder to see and download your log files.

-9. You will see Entity Type ID in the first few lines of the log files for that Asset Type.
+9. You will see `Entity_Type_ID` in the first few lines of the log files for that `Asset Type`.

-10. Bookmark the page for your Asset Type so that you can navigate here directly next time you want to access logs.
+10. Bookmark the page for your `Asset Type` so that you can navigate here directly next time you want to access logs.

 ## Download, Install and Configure PyCharm